justin6302971/jsCodeGuidelinesWB/README.md

 ```
 **[⬆ back to top](#目錄)**

-### Dependency Inversion Principle (DIP)
+### 依賴反轉 (_Dependency Inversion Principle_)
 This principle states two essential things:
 1. High-level modules should not depend on low-level modules.
-Both should
-depend on abstractions.
+Both should depend on abstractions.
 2. Abstractions should not depend upon details.
-Details should depend on
+Details should depend on abstractions.
-abstractions.

-This can be hard to understand at first, but if you've worked with AngularJS,
-you've seen an implementation of this principle in the form of Dependency
-Injection (DI).
-While they are not identical concepts, DIP keeps high-level
-modules from knowing the details of its low-level modules and setting them up.
+This can be hard to understand at first, but if you've worked with AngularJS, you've seen an implementation of this principle in the form of Dependency Injection (DI).
+While they are not identical concepts, DIP keeps high-level modules from knowing the details of its low-level modules and setting them up.
 It can accomplish this through DI.
-A huge benefit of this is that it reduces
-the coupling between modules.
-Coupling is a very bad development pattern because
-it makes your code hard to refactor.
+A huge benefit of this is that it reduces the coupling between modules.
+Coupling is a very bad development pattern because it makes your code hard to refactor.

-As stated previously, JavaScript doesn't have interfaces so the abstractions
-that are depended upon are implicit contracts.
+As stated previously, JavaScript doesn't have interfaces so the abstractions that are depended upon are implicit contracts.
 That is to say, the methods
 and properties that an object/class exposes to another object/class.
 In the
 example below, the implicit contract is that any Request module for an
 `InventoryTracker` will have a `requestItems` method.